zxc2007/Anonymous/README.md

 </p>

 <p align="center">
-      Anonymous is a decentralized international hack activist group formed in 2003.
+      is a decentralized international hack activist group formed in 2003.
 Its members can be distinguished in public by wearing a Guy Fawkes mask or commonly known as V for Vendetta
 </p>
 <p align="center">
   <a href="https://www.python.org">